 “Yes, very much.
 They were there.
 First of all, Mick wanted to do the dance.
 David was just a gentleman, being there in some kind of way, trying to find out what he wanted to do with Tina.
 Because they were like brothers or close, close, close friends and then I ended up doing an album with David and a live show.
 We were dancing, Tonight.”

-The television host then plays a clip of the HBO special where The Dame joined the Queen of Rock on her Private Dancer tour at the Birmingham NEC arena in England, the only time he ever performed Tonight without its co-author, Iggy Pop.
+The television host then plays a clip of the HBO special where The Dame joined the Queen of Rock on her Private Dancer tour; you know, the one from 1985 where she looks incendiary in that amazing Azzedine Alaïa black leather half-dress, beckoning a tuxedo’d Bowie on at the Birmingham NEC arena in England, the only time he ever performed Tonight without its co-author, Iggy Pop.

 “No, I’m not telling ya!”
 Cue lots of hysterical laughter, hoping Wossy changes the subject sharpish.
 Of course he doesn’t.